-Each week the student will be expected to complete a different topic fully documented.
-The knowledge learned will contribute towards the development of the final project.
+Each week, during the Skills Seminars, students will be expected to complete a different topic fully documented.
+The knowledge learned will contribute towards the development of the final Personal Project.

-The Postgraduate “Fab Academy BCN: Applications and Implications of Digital Fabrication” is comprised of 20 week-long intensive seminars that introduce students to the main aspects of Digital Manufacturing, and its implications in the design and prototyping of projects.
+The Postgraduate “Fab Academy BCN: Applications and Implications of Digital Fabrication” comprises 20 week-long intensive seminars that introduce students to the main aspects of Digital Manufacturing, and its implications in the design and prototyping of projects.